 The interiors are a wonderful mix of time periods, from Tudor to Georgian Gothic to Victorian.
 The house has remained essentially unaltered from the late 18th century.
 Highlights include 16th and 17th century stained glass windows, marble fireplaces, Elizabethan panelling, and a Jacobean galleried staircase.
 Very little of the furniture is original to the house; it was almost entirely brought to Monchelsea in the Victorian period.

 The house stands in over 150 acres of beautiful parklands, with wide-reaching views across the Kentish Weald.
 There are bluebell woods, a walled garden, and a deer park centred on a large lake.
-The kitchen gardens are all that remain of a 16th century formal garden.
+The kitchen gardens are all that remains of a 16th-century formal garden.
 The Greensand Way long distance trail passes through the parkland with views to the house.

 About Boughton Monchelsea Place

 Address: Church Hill, Boughton Monchelsea, Maidstone, Kent, England, ME17 4BU

 Location: 4.5 miles from Maidstone via the A229

 Website: Boughton Monchelsea Place

 Photo Credit: N Chadwick, licensed for reuse under the Creative Commons Licence